amitdas022/application-demo/FUNCTIONALITY.md

     -   It decodes the `id_token` to get standard OIDC claims and the `groups` claim for role information.

-    -   **Role Extraction:** User roles (e.g., 'Admin') are extracted from the `groups` claim in the ID token, which are populated based on the user's group memberships in Okta CIC.
+    -   **Role Extraction:** User roles (e.g., 'Admin') are extracted from the `groups` claim in the ID token.
+Okta is configured to include this claim based on the user's group memberships and the "Always include in token" setting for the `groups` claim in the Authorization Server.

 -   **Response to Frontend:** Processed user `profile`, `roles`, and tokens are returned.